AyelaIsrarHaqqani/SpecView/README.md

-# SpecView: Malware Spectrum Visualization Framework
+# SpecView: Malware Spectrum Visualization Framework with
+Singular Spectrum Transforma on

 **SpecView** is a universal, efficient, and accurate malware detection and classification framework.
 It utilizes **Singular Spectrum Transformation (SST)** to visualize malware behavior as 1D time-series spectra and employs **Particle Swarm Optimization (PSO)** to fine-tune features for Machine Learning classification.